Rezilion/mi-x/CONTRIBUTING.md

-# How to contribute to Am I Really Vulnerable?
+# How to contribute to Am I Exploitable?

-'Am I Really Vulnerable?' is an open source project.
+'Am I Exploitable?' is an open source project.
 As such, all contributions and suggestions are welcome.
 You can contribute in many ways: giving ideas, answering questions, reporting bugs, proposing enhancements, improving the documentation, fixing bugs, etc...
 Many thanks in advance for every contribution.